How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 • can change shape and location;

-• always itch a lot.
+• They always itch a lot.

-syphilitic rash
+Syphilitic rash

 When reappearing: